vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 Light Edges
 -----------

-Light edges can replace "relationship" forms in cases where:
+While it is preferable to represent most relationships as forms (which can record additional properties as well as tags), light edges can replace "relationship" forms in cases where additional properties or tags are unnecessary.

-- You do not need properties to further describe the relationship.
-- You do not need to apply tags to give context to the relationship.
-- The object on one or both sides of the relationship could be any object.
+A more important criteria is where the object on one or both sides of the relationship could be any object.

+A data source (``meta:source`` node) can observe or provide data on various objects (such as a hash or an FQDN).
+Creating a relationship form to represent each possible combination of ``meta:source`` node and object complicates the data model.
+This "one-to-many" relationship can be represented more efficiently with a ``seen`` light edge.

+Similarly, a variety of objects (articles / ``media:news`` nodes, presenatations / ``ou:presentation`` nodes, files /
+``file:bytes`` nodes, etc.) may contain references to a range of objects of interest, from indicators to people to events.
+This "many-to-many" relationsiph can be represented more efficiently with a ``refs`` (references) light edge.

 See :ref:`data-light-edge` for additional discussion.

 Tags
 ----

-Tags should be used in for:
+Tags should be used for:

 - Observations or assessments that may change.
 The flexibility to add, remove, and migrate or change tags makes them useful to represent information that may be re-evaluated over time.